Foundation For Allen Schools Funded Classroom Grants at

 Story Falcons Increasing Social Emotional Learning is a library of children's picture book resources for staff members, as well as the counselor, which offers social and emotional support for our Falcons.
 Allen ISD, along with Story Elementary, is continuing to focus on the importance of SEL and this helps put immediate resources at staff's fingertips.
 These books will also help incorporate our monthly district Character traits.

 In the Seat for Success

-The purpose of this grant is to utilize the opportunity to engage students in active learning while giving them to autonomy and flexibility they need to be successful.
+The purpose of this grant is to utilize the opportunity to engage students in active learning while giving them autonomy and flexibility they need to be successful.
 Flexible seating gives students the chance to be responsible for choosing the seat that will help them be as successful as they can be.

 Story Summer Book Club

 The Summer Book Club will help provide students with high interest, self-selected quality literature to help keep them reading during the summer months.
-This book club will encourage them to read more at home as well as continuing to strengthen their reading skills.
+This book club will encourage them to read more at home as well as continue to strengthen their reading skills.